avipars/DB-Mini-Project/Stage3/README.md

     CREATE OR REPLACE FUNCTION update_condition_for_ebook()
     RETURNS TRIGGER AS $$
     BEGIN
-    -- Check if the book format is changed to 'eBook' IF TG_OP = 'UPDATE' AND NEW.Format = 'Ebook' AND OLD.Format != 'Ebook' THEN
+    -- check if book format is changed to 'eBook'
+    IF TG_OP = 'UPDATE' AND NEW.Format = 'Ebook' AND OLD.Format != 'Ebook' THEN
-        -- Update the Condition to 'NEW' in the Location table for the book UPDATE Location
+        -- update condition to 'NEW' in Location table for book UPDATE Location
         SET Condition = 'New', Floor = 'E-Library Section', Shelf = 1
         WHERE ID = NEW.ID;
     END IF;
-        -- Handle when a new eBook is inserted
+        -- handle when new eBook is inserted
     IF TG_OP = 'INSERT' AND NEW.Format = 'Ebook' THEN
-        -- Automatically add the eBook to the Location table with the 'New' condition and 'E-Library Section' floor INSERT INTO Location (Quantity, Floor, Shelf, Condition, ID, Location_ID) VALUES (1, 'E-Library Section', 1, 'New', NEW.ID, NEW.ID);
+        -- automatically add eBook to Location table with 'New' condition and 'E-Library Section' floor INSERT INTO Location (Quantity, Floor, Shelf, Condition, ID, Location_ID) VALUES (1, 'E-Library Section', 1, 'New', NEW.ID, NEW.ID);
     END IF;

     RETURN NEW;
     END;
     $$ LANGUAGE plpgsql;

-    DROP TRIGGER IF EXISTS update_condition_on_ebook_format ON Book;
+    DROP TRIGGER IF EXISTS update_condition_on_ebook_format ON Book; -- remove former trigger

-    CREATE TRIGGER update_condition_on_ebook_format
+    CREATE TRIGGER update_condition_on_ebook_format  -- re-create
     AFTER UPDATE ON Book
     FOR EACH ROW
-    WHEN (OLD.Format != NEW.Format AND NEW.Format = 'Ebook')
+    WHEN (OLD.Format != NEW.Format AND NEW.Format = 'Ebook') -- format changed of existing book
     EXECUTE FUNCTION update_condition_for_ebook();

-    DROP TRIGGER IF EXISTS insert_condition_on_new_ebook ON Book;
+    DROP TRIGGER IF EXISTS insert_condition_on_new_ebook ON Book; -- remove former trigger

-    CREATE TRIGGER insert_condition_on_new_ebook
+    CREATE TRIGGER insert_condition_on_new_ebook   -- re-create
     AFTER INSERT ON Book
     FOR EACH ROW
-    WHEN (NEW.Format = 'Ebook')
+    WHEN (NEW.Format = 'Ebook') -- inserted ebook
     EXECUTE FUNCTION update_condition_for_ebook();
     ```

 [Logs for Triggers](https://github.com/avipars/DB-Mini-Project/blob/main/Stage3/Triggers/Trigger.log)

 [DB Dump for Triggers](https://gitlab.com/avipars/db-lfs/-/blob/main/Stage3/backupPSQLTriggers.sql)